Multiple subset sum: Max-sum and max-min MSSP

 When m is variable (a part of the input), both problems are strongly NP-hard, by reduction from 3-partition.
-This means that they have no FPTAS unless P=NP.
+This means that they have no fully polynomial-time approximation scheme (FPTAS) unless P=NP.

 Even when m=2, the problems do not have an FPTAS unless P=NP.
 This can be shown by a reduction from the equal-cardinality partition problem (EPART):